 Sec.
-46. Employment of Contractual Personnel.
-Contractual personnel may be hired by agencies as part of their organization, in order to perform specific vital activities or services which cannot be provided by their regular or permanent staff.
-The total annual Personnel Services requirements of contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall not exceed the lump sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority P/A/Ps, subject to approval of the DBM.
-In which case, the payment for contractual personnel shall be sourced from the Niscellaneous Personnel Benefits Fund.
+41. Employment of Contractual Personnel.
+Contractual personnel may be hired by agencies as part of their organization in order to perform agency functions or specific vital activities or services which cannot be provided by the regular or permanent staff of the hiring agency.
+The total annual Personnel Services requirement for contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall in no case exceed the lump sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority programs, activities or projects, subject to approval of the DBM.
+In which case, the payment for contractual personnel shall be sourced from the Miscellaneous Personnel Benefits Fund.

-Contractual personnel employed pursuant to this section shall be considered as an employee of the hiring agency but only during the period when their services are reasonably required.
+Contractual personnel shall be considered as an employee of the hiring agency but only during the period when their services are reasonably required.

-Sec.
-47. Extraordinary and Miscellaneous Expenses.
-Appropriations authorized in this Act may be used for the annual extraordinary expenses of government officials with the following ranks and their equivalent, as may be determined by the DBM, not exceeding the amounts indicated:

-- (a) P264,000 for each Department Secretary; - (b) P108,000 for each Department Undersecretary; - (c) P60,000 for each Department Assistant Secretary; - (d) P45,600 for each head of bureau or organization of equivalent rank, and for each head of a Department Regional Office; - (e) P26,400 for each head of a Bureau Regional Office or organization of equivalent rank; and - (f) P19,200 for each Municipal Trial Court Judge, Municipal Circuit Trial Court Judge, and Shari'a Circuit Court Judge.
+- Sec.
+42. Extraordinary and Miscellaneous Expenses.
+Appropriations authorized in this Act may be used for the annual extraordinary expenses of the following officials with the following ranks and their equivalent, as may be determined by the DBM, not exceeding the amounts indicated: - (a) P264,000 for each Department Secretary; - (b) P108,000 for each Department Undersecretary; - (c) P60,000 for each Department Assistant Secretary; - (d) P45,600 for each head of bureau or organization of equivalent rank, and for each head of a Department Regional Office including General Manager of Local Water District in Category A and B; - (e) P26,400 for each head of a Bureau Regional Office or organization of equivalent rank including General Manager of Local Water District in Category C and D; and - (f) P19,200 for each Municipal Trial Court Judge, Municipal Circuit Trial Court Judge, and Shari'a Circuit Court Judge.